 The Charity Organisation Society made an immediate attempt to influence the policy of the new fund.
 Sir Charles Trevelyan was on the Sunday Fund Council but was also on the Council of the Charity Organisation Society, had been assistant secretary at the Treasury and had played a major role in the reform of the Civil Service.
 At the first meeting of the council of the Sunday Fund he proposed resolutions which, if carried, would have forced the voluntary hospitals to demand ‘a moderate payment from all who could not prove themselves unable to pay’.
 He received no support from the other council members, and the Lord Mayor pointed out that the council had been elected to aid the hospitals, ‘as they are now conducted’.81 Within a few months the organisation of the Sunday Fund was complete.
 Extensive cooperation had been achieved between the various religious bodies, and the first Hospital Sunday in London was held on 15 June 1873.
 One clergyman said in his Hospital Sunday sermon that the new movement had implications for the relationships between rich and poor, for the strongest counteraction to communistic and revolutionary ideas was brotherly help and sympathy.82

 Initially there was some disappointment at the small size of the sum raised in London compared with the collection in provincial cities.
 There were also disputes about the methods of distributing the money and the position of dispensaries.
 In the first five years the sums collected diminished each year, but after 1878 the trend was reversed and the fund made steady progress.83 Collections were made on Hospital Sunday in churches of all denominations and The Lancet produced a Hospital Sunday supplement for free distribution.
-Hospital Sunday became an annual event, and indeed continues to this day.
+Hospital Sunday became an annual event.
+London Catalyst is a vestigial remnant of this charity.